Renesas-SST/rz-build-scripts/README.md

 ### Ubuntu

 Ubuntu-related build logic and configurations reside under the `rz-cmn-srp/ubuntu/` directory.
-The unified build script `rzsbc_builder.sh` also manages Ubuntu image creation by sourcing the necessary environment setup scripts and executing Ubuntu-specific workflows.
+The unified build script `rz_builder.sh` also manages Ubuntu image creation by sourcing the necessary environment setup scripts and executing Ubuntu-specific workflows.

 This repository supports building two Ubuntu image types for RZ boards:
 - ubuntu-core: A minimal, headless Ubuntu image tailored for embedded systems.
 It includes Qt framework support for developing Qt-based applications in a resource-efficient environment.